wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 SaaS connectors use HTTP/HTTPS protocol to communicate.
 They use the WSO2 mediation engine itself.
 Hence [HTTP protocol related tunings]({{base_path}}/install-and-setup/setup/performance-tuning/http-transport-tuning/) are applied.

 Technology connectors use protocols that are custom.
 Thus their tuning needs to be done at the connector itself.
-All connection related tunings are present in the form you get when you create a new connection for the connector.
+All connection-related tunings are present in the form you get when you create a new connection for the connector.
 For the older connectors, configurations will be present in the `init` operation.

 Please refer to the reference documentation of the connector for details.